AmandeepKandola/GettingAndCleaningData_Project/README.md

 # GettingAndCleaningData_Project
-Coursera Data Science Course 3: Getting and Cleaning Data
+Coursera Data Science Course 3:

 This project for Getting and Cleaning Data "Human Activity Recognition Using Smartphones": read, perform an analysis and output a tidy data set.